jcolag/entropy-arbitrage/2026-05-28-storyteller.md

  > **VARIS**: Commander Sisko?

-You may recognize Varis as [Gina Philips](https://en.wikipedia.org/wiki/Gina_Philips), not the biggest name that we've seen come through here, but has bumped around genre fiction and still gets work, which seems like almost as much of an achievement as becoming a big star or leaving the industry to do important work elsewhere.
+You may recognize Varis as {% wiki Gina_Philips|Gina Philips|en %}, not the biggest name that we've seen come through here, but has bumped around genre fiction and still gets work, which seems like almost as much of an achievement as becoming a big star or leaving the industry to do important work elsewhere.

  > **BASHIR**: Do I annoy you?